-Why do interviewers ask about how you contribute to a team?
+Why do interviewers ask about your contributions to the team?

-What interviewers are looking for in an answer about contributing to a team
+What interviewers are looking for in your answer

 While there’s not necessarily a right or wrong answer, there are certain things a hiring manager wants to hear, so preparing a strategic response can help ensure you don’t eliminate yourself from the running.